deifh1118/HelloWorldKotlin/README.md

 # HelloWorldKotlin
-A repository with a HelloWorld Kotlin application with Gradle
+A repository with a HelloWorld Kotlin simple application with no Spring, with Gradle